 Designing for escape or fire fighting requires a smoke control strategy, where the ventilation rate is determined by quantifying the anticipated smoke production rate for a given fire size and clear layer height.

 Protection of offices

 A power station also has offices.
 In many cases, these are located at high levels with stair cores over 18m in height.
 This means that a fire fighting stair core needs to be provided and protected under the requirements of BS 9999.
 If the fire fighting lobbies have an external wall, protection is easily achieved with 1m2 openable windows at each level.
 If fully enclosed, a stairwell pressurisation system or a lobby extract system is needed.
 The stairs also require 1m2 of ventilator area at the head of the stairs.

 There are no regulations covering the design of smoke ventilation at power plants, so usually either the developer, the insurer or the Fire Officer make the decision whether to install a smoke clearance system for business continuity or one providing comprehensive fire safety for occupants and fire fighters.
 As a smoke control system provider, when the client doesn’t give specific guidelines to us at Colt, we prepare a proposal for a smoke clearance system based on a percentage of the floor area.
 We do make sure that our proposal includes the request for confirmation from our client and the Fire Officer involved that this meets their requirements.

 What do you think?
 Is there a case for designing ventilation systems in power stations to provide fire safety, rather than just focusing on clearing smoke once the fire has been extinguished?
 If you have any thoughts on the matter, do please leave a comment here.

-Bradley Smith is a Business Development Manager at Colt UK with experience in the design and application of HVAC and smoke ventilation systems.
+Graeme Clark is a Senior Consultant for Colt UK and specialises in the design and product application of energy efficient HVAC and smoke control systems.